2024–25 Morgan State Lady Bears basketball team

 The 2024–25 Morgan State Lady Bears basketball team represented Morgan State University during the 2024–25 NCAA Division I women's basketball season.
 The Lady Bears, who were led by ninth-year head coach Ed Davis Jr., played their home games at Hill Field House in Baltimore, Maryland as members of the Mid-Eastern Athletic Conference (MEAC).

+The Lady Bears finished the season 13–17, 6–8 in MEAC play, to finish in a tie for fifth place.
+They were defeated by Maryland Eastern Shore in the quarterfinals of the MEAC tournament.

 Previous season

 The Lady Bears finished the 2023–24 season 8–20, 3–10 in MEAC play, to finish in seventh place.
 They were defeated by Howard in the quarterfinals of the MEAC tournament.

 Preseason

 On October 8, 2024, the MEAC released their preseason coaches poll.
 Morgan State was picked to finish fifth in the MEAC.